 Current fitness culture often leads to injury or pain, especially in spinal and knee joints, and I enjoy focusing on these areas to work on spinal alignment and heighten subtle and innate awareness of the body throughout your day and during activity or exercise.
 My hope is to work together to listen in closely to your body and explore a way to understand your health, keep your body safe, and expand your sense of awareness especially through shiatsu style massage, asana and meditation, sound, and touch.

-Kiera sees individuals and smalls groups for private yoga instruction in the Bay Area of California.
+Kiera sees individuals and smalls groups for private yoga instruction in the Pioneer Valley of Western MA.
 She is also taking appointments for Shiatsu sessions in your home or hers.
 Sliding scale fees.
 You may reach her at the contact below.

 Use Your Senses – They Are Great for Gleaning Information.